 Mindvalley University brings people together who are passionate about their growth and about pushing humanity forward for a whole month to bond, transform, and co-create together.

-We bring in some of the top names in personal transformation on the planet to host immersive workshops and mastermind groups to all ages.
+We bring in some of the top names in personal transformation on the planet to host immersive workshops and mastermind groups for all ages.
 If you’d like to get in on some of the magic that happens there, make sure you follow Mindvalley’s official Facebook page where we share live streaming of the best talks from the stage.

-3. You Can Always Live The Life Of Your Dreams
+3. You Can Always Live the Life of Your Dreams

 Have you heard this expression?
-It’s a common latin term meaning, “remember death.”
+It’s a common Latin term meaning, “remember death.”
 Why is this daunting term so important?
 Because many of us are under the notion that we will live forever — that we can live the life of our dreams later.

 But the cold hard truth is this: You aren’t guaranteed later.